Decisive Battles of the American Civil War, Vol. 3

-Decisive Battles of the American Civil War, Vol. 3 is a 1988 video game published by Strategic Studies Group.
+Decisive Battles of the American Civil War, Vol. 3 is a 1988 computer wargame published by Strategic Studies Group.

 Gameplay

-Decisive Battles of the American Civil War, Vol. 3 is a game in which the period of the American Civil War from May, 1864 to April, 1865 is covered.
+Decisive Battles of the American Civil War, Vol. 3 is a game in which the American Civil War is covered from May 1864 through April 1865.

 Reception

 Joe Sherfy reviewed the game for Computer Gaming World, and stated that "DBACW Volume III is successful because it stresses realism without sacrificing playability.
 DBACW has brought it all together with a highly playable game which allows the player to determine which variables are most important.
 While I would recommend that the uninitiated start with Volume I or II of DBACW, the third volume is a must for anyone with a genuine interest in the war or who simply likes a tough challenge."